greenh/CJD/README.md

 It works!

-Well, after a fashion: there are a few caveats.
+Well, after a fashion -- there are a few caveats.
 Some known problems, limitations, and gotchas:

 * It's currently just for Clojure running on a JVM -- no Clojure/CLR or ClojureScript support at the moment.